JamesLeDolphin/ricks-portal-gun-multiloader/README.md

 ## Addons

 Addon mods are encouraged.
 If you need something changed in the mod for better addon functionality, either open a pull request or ask JamesLeDolphin for the change.
+You are allowed to upload the addon mod under the following terms:
+- Addon mod must depend on the original mod and does not include it inside the addon mod's file.
+- Addon mod must not be vibe coded.
-You are allowed to upload the addon mod as long as it has a link to this mods CurseForge or Modrinth page.
+- Addon mod must link back to this mod's CurseForge or Modrinth page.

 ## Links
 [Discord](https://discord.gg/mPFZqXpcFF)